A Good Spouse – Malachi 2

 Her husband also praises her: Proverbs 31:10-12,25-28 (HCSB)

-The marriage relationship, like life itself, has its many challenges and difficulties.
+The marriage relationship, like life itself, has its many stresses, challenges, and difficulties.
 But God offers to help get us through even the worst storms and bring us into the light of gratitude and appreciation for what He has provided.

-God watches over our marriages and has certain expectations for them and for how we treat each other.
-Scripture tells us that the Lord will even hinder our prayers if we are not treating our mate with the love and respect that we have promised.
+God watches over our marriages and has certain expectations for how we are to treat each other.
+Scripture tells us that the Lord will even hinder our prayers if we are not treating our spouse with the love and respect that we have promised.

-It is my belief that IF God wills marriage for us, He will go to great lengths to pair us with the right spouse.
-Their entrance into our lives is not a random occurrence, but one that that He has choreographed from the beginning of time.
-The Lord knows far better than we what is best for us.
-If we are wise, we will follow His word and trust Him to get us through the dark and difficult moments, whether in singleness or in marriage.
+It is my belief that, IF God wills marriage for us, He will go to great lengths to pair us with the right spouse.
+Their entrance into our lives is not some random occurrence, but one that that He has choreographed from the beginning of time.
+The Lord knows far better than we who and what is best for us.
+If we are wise, we will follow His word and trust Him to get us through all the dark and difficult moments, whether in singleness or in marriage.

-May we all experience serenity, gratitude, and peace in the loving care of God whether in marriage or in singleness.
+May we all experience serenity, gratitude, and peace in the loving care of God, be we in a marriage or in singleness.

 Reflection